Infinite-Nomic/Infinite-Nomic/round6/rules.md

 Each player has a score, measured in points.
 When a player enters gameplay, their score is 0 points.

 Each time a players proposal passes, they gain 5 points.
+If only one player has proposal(s) pass at the end of a voting day, that player may gain 3 points.

 The first player to reach 100 points wins the round, also causing the round to end.

-Players can only gain or lose points through methods specified in this rule.
-No other rules may define methods of gaining points.

 Players shall keep their score at the end of their nickname in parenthesis (for example, Klink (15)).